algbio/MFD-ILP/README.md

+> [!WARNING]
+> The flow decomposition models from this repository (for both DAGs and general graphs with cycles) have been further developed and improved, as part of the [flowpaths](https://github.com/algbio/flowpaths) Python package.
+In particular, flowpaths also supports safety optimizations, which speed up flow decompositions by several magnitudes.
+Flowpaths also supports the free MILP solver [HiGHS](https://highs.dev), meaning they can be used without a license.
+See also the [flowpaths documentation](https://algbio.github.io/flowpaths/).
+>
+> This repository remains online for archival purposes.

 # Fast and exact ILP-based solvers for the Minimum Flow Decomposition problem, and variants of it

 This repository contains solvers for the Minimum Flow Decomposition (MFD) problem and variants of it.
 For MFD in directed acyclic graphs, the formulation is described in the paper: